SriLankan Airlines: Fleet development

 In 2012, SriLankan Airlines aimed to boost its fleet to 35 aircraft over the next five years and had talks with both Airbus and Boeing regarding a deal.
-SriLankan's former CEO Kapila Chandrasena stated that the carrier wanted to add either Airbus A330-300, Boeing 787-8 or Boeing 777-300ER aircraft to its fleet to replace its Airbus A340-300s, with deliveries beginning in 2013–2014.
+SriLankan's former CEO Kapila Chandrasena stated that the carrier wanted to add six of either Airbus A330-300 or Boeing 777 aircraft to its fleet to replace its Airbus A340-300s, with deliveries beginning in 2013–2014.

 In April 2013, it was announced that SriLankan Airlines had won government approval to acquire four Airbus A350-900 and seven A330-300 aircraft, with deliveries of the A330-300 starting from October 2014.
 Deliveries for the ordered A350-900s are set to commence in 2019.
 A further three Airbus A350-900s were leased, with deliveries of these aircraft starting in 2017.

-SriLankan phased out its last Airbus A340-300 on 7 January 2016, replaced by the A330-300 and the future A350-900.
-As of January 2016, construction of the airline's first Airbus A350-900 has started.
-On 23 February 2015, SriLankan Airlines finalized a deal with Air Lease Corporation and AerCap to acquire two Airbus A321neo aircraft, one from each leasing firm.
+SriLankan retired its last Airbus A340-300 on 7 January 2016, replaced by the A330-300 and the future A350-900.
+As of January 2016, construction of the airline's first Airbus A350-900 started.
+On 23 February 2015, SriLankan Airlines finalised a deal with Air Lease Corporation and AerCap to acquire two Airbus A321neo aircraft, one from each leasing firm.

 On 10 May 2016, due to financial difficulties, the airline announced it would cancel its order of eight A350 aircraft.
-As of December 2019, the four aircraft of Airbus A350-900 are still in the Airbus monthly order book and have not yet been cancelled or converted order to A330-900.
+As of today, the order for four Airbus A350-900 aircraft remains in the Airbus monthly order book and has yet to be cancelled or converted to the smaller A330-900s.

-In April 2021 Sri Lankan announced that it has plans to retire 6-7 aircraft from its fleet.
-To replace the retiring aircraft Sri Lankan have planned A350 and A330neo aircraft.
+In April 2021, SriLankan announced its plans to retire 6-7 aircraft from its fleet.
+To replace the retiring aircraft, SriLankan have planned A350 and A330neo aircraft.
+After government approvals, SriLankan requested proposals for a six-year dry lease for five narrow-body aircraft and a wet lease for wide-body aircraft in late 2023.
+As per the RFPs, SriLankan received one A320 aircraft on 21 December 2023.

+Aircraft naming

+The airline named some of its aircraft after historically significant towns and cities in Sri Lanka, with aircraft named after Anuradhapura, Yapahuwa, Sri Jayawardenapura, and others.

+Historic fleet

+SriLankan also formerly operated the following aircraft: